 A healthy developed prefrontal cortex (i.e. front of the brain), is arguably most important for a human being to be able to function well in society.
+Learn about the links between key developmental deficits in this part of the brain and criminal behavior.
 Trauma and adverse impact to the prefrontal cortex during development can cause a host of issues such as excessive anger, impulse control problems, low frustration tolerance, and trouble completing tasks and following rules.
 Overall poor executive functioning unattended can lead to serious behavioral, emotional, and social problems.

 Executive function is a set of distinct cognitive skills that enable an individual to identify and pursue goals.
 The cognitive skills that compose executive function are typically thought to include inhibition, attentional control, working memory, and the flexibility to switch between tasks.
 The emergence of executive function has been linked to the subsequent development of emotion regulation, theory of mind, moral reasoning, and social competence.
 However, deficits in executive function can result in several problematic outcomes, including an increased risk of engaging in criminal offending behavior.

 Intended for treatment professionals, this training is designed to provide attendees with a working knowledge of executive function and its influence on criminal offending and other problematic behaviors.
 Interviewing, screening, and intervention considerations will also be discussed.
 Related topics considered during this training will include criminal recidivism, anger, violence, and aggression, rumination, psychopathology, adverse childhood experiences, alexithymia, metacognition, substance misuse, head trauma, hypothalamic–pituitary–adrenal (HPA) axis dysregulation, central, nervous system dysfunction, impulsivity, theory of mind, adaptive functioning, sleep problems, special needs populations, and antisocial behavior to name a few.
 Empirically based research findings will be discussed throughout this training.